-9.1.
-Assessment of Penalties. - Any person who, by himself or herself, by his or her servant or agent, or as the servant or agent of another person commits any of the acts enumerated in Section 22 may be assessed by the a civil penalty of:

-- (a) not less than \$ for a first violation, - (b) not less than \$ nor more than \$ for a second violation within from the date of the first violation, and - (c) not less than \$ nor more than \$ for a third violation within from the date of the first violation.

-9.2.
-Administrative Hearing. - Any person subject to a civil penalty shall have a right to request an administrative hearing within days of receipt of the notice of the penalty.
-The director or his/her designee shall be authorized to conduct the hearing after giving appropriate notice to the respondent.
-The decision of the director shall be subject to appropriate judicial review.

-9.3.
-Collection of Penalties. - If the respondent has exhausted his or her administrative appeals and the civil penalty has been upheld, he or she shall pay the civil penalty within days after the effective date of the final decision.
-If the respondent fails to pay the penalty, a civil action may be brought by the director in any court of competent jurisdiction to recover the penalty.
-Any civil penalty collected under this Act shall be transmitted to .

-Section 10.
-Criminal Penalties

-10.1.
-Misdemeanor. - Any person who violates any provision of this Act or regulations promulgated thereto shall be guilty of a Class misdemeanor and upon conviction shall be punished by a fine of not less than \$, or imprisonment for not less than nor more than , or both.
+servant erson commits any of the self or herself, by his or her servant or acts enumerated in Section 8.
+Prohibite (a) not less than \$ nor more than \$ for a first violation; (b) not less than \$ date of the first violation nor more than \$ on; and for a second violation within from the (c) not less than \$date of the first violation nor more than \$ on. for a third violation within from the hearing authoriz shall be within day ed to conduct the hear subject to appropriate j ollection of Penalties. ys of receipt of the notice of the giving after giving appropriate udicial review. - If the respondent has extended the control of the respondent has extended the control of the control vil penalty shall have a right to request a f the penalty.
+The Director or his/her donotice to the respondent.
+The decision mausted his or her administrative appear esignee shall be of the Director final dec eision.
+If the responder betent jurisdiction to re nt fails to pay the penalty, a y within days after the effectivil action may be brought by the Directil penalty collected under this Act shall ctor in any court Section n 10.
+Criminal Per nalties be guilt \$ y of a Class misdemeanor and upon of sion of this Act or regulations promulga conviction shall be punished by a fine isonment for not less than of not less than

 10.2.
-Felony. - Any person who intentionally violates any provision of this Act or regulations promulgated thereto or is convicted under the misdemeanor provisions of this section more than three times in a 2-year period shall be guilty of a Class felony and upon conviction shall be punished by a fine of not less than \$ nor more than \$ nor more than nor more than nor more than nor both.
+Felony. - Any person who intentionally violates any provision of this Act or regulations promulgated thereto or is convicted under the misdemeanor provisions of this section more than three times in a two-year period shall be guilty of a Class felony and upon conviction shall be punished by a fine of not less than \$ guilty of a Class felony and upon conviction shall be punished by a fine of not less than \$ nor more than \$, or imprisonment for not less than nor more than , or both.
 Section 11.
-Restraining Order and Injunction

-The Director is authorized to apply to any court of competent jurisdiction for a restraining order or a temporary or permanent injunction restraining any person from violating any provision of this Act.
+Restraining Order and Injunction The Director is authorized to apply to any court of competent jurisdiction for a restraining order or a temporary or permanent injunction restraining any person from violating any provision of this Act.
 Section 12.
-Severability Provisions

-If any word, phrase, provision, or portion of this Act shall be held in a court of competent jurisdiction to be unconstitutional or invalid, the unconstitutionality or invalidity shall apply only to such word, phrase, provision, or portion, and for this purpose the provisions of this Act are declared to be severable.
+Severability Provisions If any word, phrase, provision, or portion of this Act shall be held in a court of competent jurisdiction to be unconstitutional or invalid, the unconstitutionality or invalidity shall apply only to such word, phrase, provision, or portion, and for this purpose the provisions of this Act are declared to be severable.
 Section 13.
-Repeal of Conflicting Laws

-All laws and parts of laws contrary to or inconsistent with the provisions of this Act are repealed except as to offense committed, liabilities incurred, and claims made thereunder prior to the effective date of this Act.
+Repeal of Conflicting Laws All laws and parts of laws contrary to or inconsistent with the provisions of this Act are repealed except as to offense committed, liabilities incurred, and claims made there under prior to the effective date of this Act.
 Section 14.
-Citation

-This Act may be cited as the "Engine Fuels and Automotive Lubricants Inspection Act of ."
-(Amended 2008)

-This Act shall become effective on .
+Citation This Act may be cited as the "Engine Fuels and Automotive Lubricants Inspection Act of" (Amended 2008) Section 15.
+Effective Date This Act shall become effective on

+Handbook 130 - 2011 Uniform Regulations